turingschool/lesson_plans/ruby_04-apis_and_scalability/independent_study_project.markdown

 **Important Note**: It's easy to complain how stuff is hard in a blog post.
 Not only is that not particularly helpful to anyone who reads your post, it turns out that most open source software is created by humans and humans have a tendency to feel really bad when you complain about their donated efforts.

+You are expected to give feedback on others' posts.
+Feedback should focus on adding value to the blog post.
+Is there something the author is forgetting?
+Is it easy to follow?
+Are there spelling or grammar mistakes?

 ### Daily Stand Ups

 You will be expected to attend and discuss where you are at with the team in a daily standup.
 We will hold our stand ups daily, before classes start in the afternoon, so come prepared to give examples and speak for at least 5 minutes about what you have accomplished.